-53. If Human Resources identifies that an employee would benefit from support, the supervisor will invite the employee to attend an initial Wellness Review Meeting.
+- 51. If Human Resources identifies that an employee would benefit from support, the supervisor will invite the employee to attend an initial Wellness Review Meeting.
 This is an informal opportunity for the supervisor to respectfully speak to an employee about their attendance, express their genuine concern for the employee's wellness and to explore strategies to assist them in improving their attendance at work.
 The supervisor will complete a record of the informal wellness review meeting.
-This record will be retain in the employee's confidential medical file.

-- 51. The employee's supervisor will invite them to attend a follow up meeting 8 to 12 weeks after the initial meeting in order to have a supportive discussion about whether their attendance has improved. - 52.
+This record will be retained in the employee's confidential medical file.
+This will not be used for the purposes of discipline. - 52.
+The employee's supervisor will invite them to attend a follow up meeting 8 to 12 weeks after the initial meeting in order to have a supportive discussion about whether their attendance has improved. - 53.
 If the employee's attendance has improved, there will be no need for further action.
 If an employee continue to struggle with attendance, their supervisor will contact Human Resources.
-Human Resources will then decide whether to refer to the Formal Wellness Support Sessions, facilitated by the Health and Wellness Coordinator. - 53.
-After the first or second informal wellness review meeting, the supervisor may need to consult the Director of Human Resources or designate to discuss considerations such as the need for: - a) an accommodation (for instance, on the grounds of medical or family needs); - b) external resources; or, - c) recommending that the employee participates in a Formal Wellness Support process - 54.
+Human Resources will then decide whether to refer to the Formal Wellness Support Sessions, facilitated by the Health and Wellness Coordinator. - 54.
+After the first or second informal wellness review meeting, the supervisor may need to consult the Director of Human Resources or designate to discuss considerations such as the need for: - a. an accommodation (for instance, on the grounds of medical or family needs); - b. external resources; or, - c. recommending that the employee participates in a Formal Wellness Support process - 55.
 If the cause of an employee's absence or absences is related to a disability or family responsibility need, they can request accommodation in accordance with the District's accommodation program.